This setup adapts Papertrail’s Docker logspout instructions for Amazon ECS. Logspout is a lightweight log router for Docker.

 - Review other settings, and click Create Service.

-There’s now a logspout container running, ready to accept logs from your other containers and send them to Papertrail.
+There will now be logspout containers running on each host, ready to accept logs from your other containers and send them to Papertrail.

 Configure containers to log through logspout